MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/2-what-is-computer-vision.md

 **Machine learning (ML)** is a subset of artificial intelligence that uses techniques that enable machines to use experience.
 Think of experience as a dataset used to improve at tasks.
 It includes what is called Deep learning.

 **Deep learning (DL)** is a subset of machine learning that's based on artificial neural networks.
 The learning process is deep because the structure of artificial neural networks consists of multiple input, output, and hidden layers.
 Each layer contains units that transform the input data into information that the next layer can use for a certain predictive task.
-The neural network structure allows a machine to learn through it's own data processing.
+The neural network structure allows a machine to learn through its own data processing.

 In summary, when we build a model we're trying to mimic human intelligence.
 We use data as "experience" to train a model to learn a specific task or function.

 ## What is transfer learning?

 The ability to use prior knowledge to better solve the current problem.
 We do this all the times as humans and we are discovering new ways to do this with computers too.
 The way it works for computer vision is we add a layer in the neural network that is a trained model.
 This trained model gives us a head start with training.
-It starts with a general knowledge domain and then new layers are added to the neural network to solve the specific problem we are trying to solve.
+It starts with a general knowledge domain and then new layers are added to the neural network to solve our specific problem.
 In this case, identifying birds.

 ## The Model Building Process

-Here is a step by step overview of the model building process and how we will complete it to create this model.
+Here is a step-by-step overview of the model building process and how we will complete it to create this model.

 1. Ask a pointed question